SandeepTheDev/data-structures-and-algorithms/README.md

 ### Hash table collision

-Sometimes collision occurs when hash function generates the same hash for more than one key.
+Hash tables are initialized with some size and sometimes collision occurs when hash function generates the same hash (memory address) for more than one key.
 When collision occurs accessing a key can be O(n).